Hiba-design/Assignment-2/README.md

 ## Creates a special matrix object that can cache its inverse
 makeCacheMatrix <- function( m = matrix() ) {

-	## Initialize the inverse property
+	## Initializing the inverse property
     i <- NULL

     ## Method to set the matrix